-Amongst those afore-mentioned...re-enforcements from Scotland via Rouen...of course, was to be counted Private Linehan who, with his fellow arrivals, new-comers to...active service..., was to report...to duty...with the Newfoundland Battalion.
+And, as has been seen in an earlier paragraph, among those aforementioned... reenforcements from Scotland via Rouen...was Private Curley, Number 1435, now to serve with 'B' Company, arriving... to duty... with the Newfoundland Battalion.

-Just days following the Newfoundland Battalion's - and Private Linehan's - arrival on the Western Front in Mid-April, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit\ before the entire Newfoundland unit was to then be ordered to move further up for the first time into forward positions of the Western Front on April 22.
+Just days following the Newfoundland Battalion's arrival on the Western Front, two of the four Companies - 'A', and 'B' - were to take over several support positions from a British unit\ before the entire Newfoundland unit was to then be ordered to move further up for the first time into forward positions on April 22.

-\It should be remembered that the Newfoundland Battalion and two-hundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.
+\It should be said that the Newfoundland Battalion and twohundred men of the Bermuda Rifles who were serving at the time in the 2nd Lincolnshire Regiment Battalion, were then the only units at the Somme from outside the British Isles - true also on the day of the attack on July 1.

-(Right: A part of the re-constructed trench system to be found in the Newfoundland Memorial Park at Beaumont-Hamel - photograph from 2009(?))
+(Right: A part of the re-constructed trench system to be found in the 'Newfoundland Memorial Park' at Beaumont-Hamel - photograph from 2009(?))